kmdouglass/kmdouglass.github.io/notes/fiji.md

 - The guide on setting up the development environment is here:
   [http://imagej.net/Developing_ImageJ_in_Eclipse#Create_the_Eclipse_Projects](http://imagej.net/Developing_ImageJ_in_Eclipse#Create_the_Eclipse_Projects)

-- The **README.md** file is very useful for instructions on setting up the environment.

 - Be sure to download Eclipse for Java Developers, not Eclipse for Java EE Developers.